Ionic miniature polymer actuators for minimally invasive interventions

 Team

-The consortium is composed of two partners who have complementary expertise: The University of Tartu spawned the technology and has developed it up to a maturity level where it is ready for transfer to industry.
-Philips is the industrial partner who will assess if the technology performs adequately for implementation in the intended application(s).
+The consortium is composed of two members who have complementary expertise: The University of Tartu spawned the technology and has developed it up to a maturity level where it is ready for transfer to industry.
+Philips is the industrial member who will assess if the technology performs adequately for implementation in the intended application(s).

 The project